cloudevents/spec/cesql/spec.md

 Every CESQL engine MUST support the following error types:

-- _ParseError_: An error that occurs during parseing
+- _ParseError_: An error that occurs during parsing
 - _MathError_: An error that occurs during the evaluation of a mathematical operation
 - _CastError_: An error that occurs during an implicit or explicit type cast
+- _MissingAttributeError_: An error that occurs when addressing an attribute which is not present on the input event
 - _MissingFunctionError_: An error that occurs due to a call to a function that has not been registered with the CESQL engine
 - _FunctionEvaluationError_: An error that occurs during the evaluation of a function
+- _GenericError_: Any error not specified above

-Whenever an operator or function encounters an error, it MUST return a return value as well as an error value or values.
-In cases where there is not an obvious return value for the expression, the operator or function SHOULD return the zero value for the return type of the operator or function.
+Whenever an operator or function encounters an error, it MUST result in a "return value" as well as one or more "error values".
+In cases where there is not an obvious "return value" for the expression, the operator or function SHOULD return the zero value for the return type of the operator or function.

 ### 3.4.
 Operators

 The following tables show the operators that MUST be supported by a CESQL evaluator.
-When evaluating an operator, a CESQL engine MUST attempt to cast the operands to the correct types.
-A CESQL evaluator MUST stop evaluating an operator when it encounters an error value, and it MUST return both the zero value for the return type of the operator as well as the error.
-In cases where the return type for the operator is ambiguous, the return type MUST be assumed to be _Boolean_ and the return value MUST be `false`.
+When evaluating an operator, a CESQL engine MUST attempt to cast the operands to the specified types.

-All the operators in the following tables are listed in precedence order.

 #### 3.4.1.
 Unary operators